Mathematical theory of deep learning: The approximation-complexity trade-off

-for $m \to \infty$ and for some $r$ depending on the regularity of $h^*$.
-Note that, enlarging the neural network set, i.e., increasing ${n_\CA}$ has two effects: The term associated to approximation decreases, and the term associated to generalization increases.
+Increasing the network size $s$, depth $L$, and weight bound $B$ has opposite effects on these terms: While the approximation error decreases, the term associated to generalization increases.
 This trade-off is known as \textbf{approximation-complexity trade-off}.
 The situation is depicted in Figure \ref{fig:classApprox-Comp-TradeOff}.
-The figure and \eqref{eq:upperBoundForReLUNNs} suggest that, the perfect model, achieves the optimal trade-off between approximation and generalization error.
-Using this notion, we can also separate all models into three classes: \begin{itemize} \item \textit{Underfitting}: If the approximation error decays faster than the estimation error increases. \item \textit{Optimal}: If the sum of approximation error and generalization error is at a minimum. \item \textit{Overfitting:} If the approximation error decays slower than the estimation error increases. \end{itemize}
+The figure and \eqref{eq:upperBoundForReLUNNs} suggest that, the perfect model achieves the optimal trade-off between approximation and generalization error.
+Using this notion, we can categorize all models into three classes: \begin{itemize} \item \textit{Underfitting}: The model is not expressive enough for the data.
+The total error is high because the approximation error $\eps_{\rm approx}$ dominates the generalization error $\eps_{\rm gen}$.
+Increasing model complexity reduces the total error. \item \textit{Optimal}: The model's complexity achieves balance between the approximation and the generalization error, and the sum of both error terms $\eps_{\rm approx}+\eps_{\rm gen}$ reaches a minimum.
+Either increasing or decreasing the model complexity increases the total error. \item \textit{Overfitting:} The model is too expressive for the data.
+The total error is high because the generalization error $\eps_{\rm gen}$ dominates the approximation error $\eps_{\rm approx}$.
+While it may perfectly fit the data, the model fits noise or introduces unwanted features that do not generalize the true distribution.
+Reducing model complexity decreases the error. \end{itemize}

-In Chapter \ref{chap:GenOverparameterized}, we will see that deep learning often operates in the regime where the number of parameters ${n_\CA}$ exceeds the optimal trade-off point.
-For certain architectures used in practice, ${n_\CA}$ can be so large that the theory of the approximation-complexity trade-off suggests that learning should be impossible.
+In Chapter \ref{chap:GenOverparameterized}, we will see that deep learning often operates in the regime where the number $s$ of trainable parameters exceeds the optimal trade-off point.
+For certain architectures used in practice, the number of parameters can be so large that the theory of the approximation-complexity trade-off suggests that learning should be impossible.
 However, we emphasize, that the present analysis only provides upper bounds.
 It does not prove that learning is impossible or even impractical in the overparameterized regime.
-Moreover, in Chapter \ref{chap:wideNets} we have already seen indications that learning in the overparametrized regime need not necessarily lead to large generalization errors.
+Moreover, in Chapter \ref{chap:wideNets} we have already seen indications in Section \ref{sec:gaussianprocesses} that learning in the overparameterized regime need not necessarily lead to large generalization errors.